 The Bachelor of Arts in Human Development and Family Studies focuses on the classic and contemporary theories of human life development from infancy through adulthood including family and societal issues.
-This undergraduate bachelor’s program has been approved by the Early Childhood Education Training Institution by the Council for Professional Recognition, which offers the national Child Development Associate (CDA) designation.

 In addition, courses in the program can help you prepare to pursue these certifications: